whilework/mood-mirror-legal/privacy.md

 ## Children

 Mood Mirror is not directed to children under 13.
-If you believe a child has provided personal information through the app, contact us at questions@moodmirror.app.
+If you believe a child has provided personal information through the app, contact us at mood.mirror.bot@gmail.com.

 ## Security